Ricardo-Graca-98/wind-farm/README.md

   - Sail creates a docker volume which is persistent, so stopping/starting sail will not affect/fix issues in a volume (missing DB etc)

 ## Your Notes
 - Tried to use Sanctum to authenticate the SPA app but unfortunately I kept getting issues with the 'auth' middleware not existing, I believe this is due to not having an Authenticable model in the app.
+[Exception](https://pastebin.com/zpcpg51X) - Password is 'cyberhawk'.